 Poper Blocker offers ad-blocking extensions for Google Chrome and Microsoft Edge.
 It doesn't offer extensions for other web browsers, like Safari, Brave, and Opera, desktop apps for operating systems, like macOS or Windows, or mobile apps for iOS or Android.

-Although its website shows that a Firefox add-on is available for download, we found that Poper Blocker no longer exists on Firefox for unknown reasons, without any explanation or update on their website.
+Although its website claims a Firefox add-on is available for download, we found that Poper Blocker no longer exists on Firefox for unknown reasons, without any explanation or update on their website.

 Top alternatives

 Poper Blocker has some neat features, like the magic wand and the social media content filter, but we wish it had stronger protection against ads and trackers.
-If Poper Blocker isn't check all the boxes for you, we recommend considering some of our favorite ad blockers:
+It's really not even a great free ad blocker, and if you're considering upgrading to premium, you should definitely look elsewhere.
+Based on our in-house testing, here are our recommendations for some of the best premium ad blockers.

 FAQs

-While the Pro version of Poper Blocker can block ads, there are more comprehensive alternatives.
-The best ad blockers, like uBlock Origin and Ghostery, don't just block ads across multiple platforms, they block trackers as well to enhance your online privacy significantly.
+No. While the Pro version of Poper Blocker can block ads, there are more comprehensive alternatives.
+The best ad blockers, like uBlock Origin and Ghostery, don't just block ads across multiple platforms; they block trackers as well to enhance your online privacy significantly.

 Does Poper Blocker work?